Artiprocher/sd-webui-fastblend/README.md

    13. Version: v1.6.0
 3. Open "FastBlend" tab.
 Click "Interpolate".
 Fill in the directory of original frames and the rendered keyframes.
 We use the following settings:
    1. Batch size: 8
+   2. Tracking window size: 0
-   2. Minimum patch size (odd number, larger is better): 15
+   3. Minimum patch size (odd number, larger is better): 15
-   3. Number of iterations: 5
+   4. Number of iterations: 5
-   4. Guide weight: 10
+   5. Guide weight: 10
-   5. NNF initialization: identity
+   6. NNF initialization: identity
 4. Click "Run".
 Wait a minute...
 (I tested this extension on an Nvidia RTX3060 laptop.
 It cost 3 minutes.)
 5. Now you have obtained a fluent video.
 Go to "Extras" to upscale it using "R-ESRGAN 4+ Anime6B".